 1. Read a great book — inspirational or educational.

-My favorite new fundraising book of the year is called “Train Your Board” by Andrea Kihlstedt and Andy Robinson.
+My favorite fundraising book of all time is called “Train Your Board” by Andrea Kihlstedt and Andy Robinson.
 If one of your goals is to create a culture of philanthropy at your organization and among your board members, this book is a must-read.

 2. Try something new.